 How Oxidative Stress Causes Aging

-Most people are familiar with the idea that UV damage from the sun can cause you to get wrinkles faster.
+Most people are familiar with the idea that UV damage from the sun can cause wrinkles.
 Well, what’s happening is that UV radiation from the sun is causing oxidation.

 Oxidation breaks down collagen in your skin.
 It hinders your skin’s ability to heal itself.